 The life-cycle model, augmented for uncertain lifespan, uncertain incomes, and old-age health shocks is a natural starting point for assessing the adequacy of wealth accumulation for retirement.
 Even if one does not think people behave in a manner consistent with the model - it is the natural normative benchmark for assessing adequacy.
 The lifecycle model's prescription for optimal behavior is both straightforward and intuitive: households will maximize wellbeing when they equate the discounted marginal utility of consumption across periods, consuming lifetime resources by the time they die.
-Put differently, given lifetime resources and preferences, lifecycle model consumption choices will maximize appropriately discounted lifetime well-being.
+Put differently, given lifetime resources and preferences, consumption choices from the lifecycle model will maximize appropriately discounted lifetime well-being.